 The Hanover

-The Hanover operates offices in 28 states and the District of Columbia and offers a broad range of insurance products, including BOPs, cyber coverage, marine insurance and workers' compensation.
-It provides customers with robust resources, including sickness prevention, risk prevention and education on minimizing risk.
+The Hanover operates offices in 28 states and the District of Columbia and offers a broad range of insurance products, including BOPs, cyber coverage, inland marine insurance, and workers' compensation.
+It also provides robust online resources and tutorials on topics including sickness prevention and risk prevention and minimization.

 How to choose the right small business insurance for your business